 Directions: Your proposed learning segment provided a high-level description of your overall instruction and assessment sequence.
 Your assessments and rubrics need to be clearly aligned with your learning goal(s).
 Provide a detailed description of your planned assessments in response to the following prompts using the Part C: Written Narrative: Assessment Descriptions Template provided.
 If additional materials (e.g., observation notes, exit slips) need to be provided, add them to the end of the template file.
 You will provide a blank copy of the informal assessment, student self-assessment and rubric, and formal assessment and rubric that you will use.
-If your informal, student self, and/or formal assessments are not standalone documents, provide the questions you will ask and, for the student self and formal assessment(s) and, as applicable, the rubric(s).
+If your informal, student self, and/or formal assessments are not standalone documents, provide the questions you will ask and, for the student self and formal assessments, the rubrics you plan to use and/or no more than 2 pages of description of the assessment(s) and, as applicable, the rubric(s).